emoryhubbard/lessons/first-lesson-outline.md

-Tailwind concepts & exercises (requires no prereqs and demonstrates teaching style before committing to more lessons):
-# Tailwind concepts & exercises (requires no prereqs and demonstrates teaching style before committing to more lessons):
+## Tailwind concepts & exercises (requires no prereqs and demonstrates teaching style before committing to more lessons):

 - Clean html